YeseyTeng/YeseyTeng.github.io/_posts/2024-08-01-applied-data-science-project.md

 ![Model 2_Evaluation](https://github.com/user-attachments/assets/db33f971-f381-48f7-aad8-1b290be19663)

-In contrast to Model 1, Model 2 successfully predicted both positive and negative new text reviews accurately.
+In contrast to Model 1, Model 2 successfully predicted both positive and negative new text reviews accurately (same new text review as Model 1).
 This suggests that Model 2 is better equipped to handle the nuances of sentiment analysis.

 ![Model 2_Text Prediction](https://github.com/user-attachments/assets/406b4554-b580-4e98-8dd3-415f09254441)